 On October 26, MA students Nattakorn Asunee Na Ayudhaya, Pongkarn Boonsema, Kwanchanok Kongchoksamai, Amornchot Singh, and Naphat Sukcharoenchok organised the Re(mind)set: rethink before you think(ทิ้ง) public event at FREC to learn and raise awareness about plastic waste and how they can be transformed into valuable products.
 They welcomed speakers Ms. Papawee Pongthanavaranon (Pear Papawee), co-founder of Refill Station Bangkok and Better Moon café, Medhawarintr Dhanarachwattana from Precious Plastic Bangkok, and the Assistant Professor Dr Prinya Thaewanarumitkul, the Vice-Rector for Sustainability and Administration at Thammasat University and the Founder of “Kayaking for Chao Phraya”.
 You can learn more about the event here.

 On November 13, MA students Rebecca Walker, Saurav Raj Basnet, Adam Sharpe and Sutima Detsakulrat organised an event on the power of empathy to achieve quality education for all at WeLearn.
-They brought together representatives from Two Minutes Video, the Jump Foundation, Aristotle’s cafe, and the Malongdu Theatre to learn how they facilitate the development of empathy through immersive learning.
+They brought together representatives from Two Minutes Video, the Jump Foundation, Aristotle’s cafe, and the Malongdu Theatre to share how they facilitate the development of empathy through immersive learning.

 On November 27, we were fortunate to be joined again by Nicola Costa, CEO and Founder of Impact46.
-He shared his valuable experience and outlined his key findings based on exhaustive research into what makes an impactful and successful non-profit.
+He shared his valuable experience and outlined key findings based on exhaustive research into what makes an impactful and successful non-profit.
 Learn about the many insights Nicola shared with us here.

 For the final event of the year on December 4, MA students Michou Tchana-Hyman, Kamonchanok Konghahong, Tarie Phasomsap Caouette, Thaniya Theungsang, and Atcharawadee Srinandphol organised a panel discussion on creating an education system that addresses the needs of the hundreds of thousands of young migrants in Thailand.
 They held the event at SEA Junction and welcomed migrant students from Myanmar and representatives from Beam Education Foundation, Partners Asia, the Baan Dek Foundation and the Office of Non-Formal and Informal Education, who participated in an enlightening dialogue on the many challenges faced by young migrants in Thailand.
 Learn more here.

 We want to thank everyone that joined events as speakers and attendees during our first semester.
-We plan on organising more public events over the next year as we try to expand our community and engage in public dialogues about the many challenges the region faces.
+We plan on organising more public events over the next year as we try to expand our community and engage in public conversations about the many challenges the region faces.